Weimarer Land: History

 The district dates back to the Großkreis Weimar, which was created in 1922 after the federal state Thuringia was established.
 The two cities Weimar and Apolda were not part of the district.
 In 1952 the district was split into two parts - Weimar and Apolda.
 In 1994 the two parts were merged again, however not completely covering the territory as before 1952.

 Geography

 The main river in the district is the Ilm.
-To the south are the hills of the Thuringian Forest, including the highest elevation is the Riechheimer Berg with 511 m above sea level.
+To the south are the hills of the Thuringian Forest, where the highest elevation is the Riechheimer Berg with 511 m above sea level.
 To the north of the district the landscape becomes less hilly, it belongs to the Thüringer Becken.
 In this part is also the lowest elevation with 120 m, at the meeting of the rivers Ilm and Saale.
 Near Bad Salza starts the Saale-Unstrut wine route, as the viticulture in the district has a tradition of more than 800 years.